thomsva/PhoneBook/README.md

 - Create a .env file and provide values for MONGODB_URI and PORT.
 - Start in development mode with `npm run watch` or in production mode with `npm start`.

+## Build pipeline
+The application is build using GitHub Action and deployed to [heroku](https://phonebook911.herokuapp.com/).

+During the build, a production version of the frontend is created, and then moved to a directory called build.
+But the build directory appeared to be missing on Heroku.
+I added an ls command to the GitHub action to check if the build folder is there.
+It was.
+Then I used `heroku ps:exec -a phonebook911` to see what's on the server.
+The build folder was missing.
+On the Heroku server I went ahead and installed frontend dependencies, built the frontend and copied the build folder to the correct location.
+After this the application worked.
+But after pushing a new version it will again have no build folder...

+After trying many different things, the solution was to remove the build from gitignore.
+It seems like .gitignore is obeyed when GH Action pushes the files to Heroku.